 Carefully Designed Prepared Environment

-Our unique prepared environment, or classroom, is thoughtfully designed with the Montessori principles of beauty, simplicity, and movement in mind.
-Our expansive 1400 square foot, sun-drenched classroom allows for peaceful learning and exploration through purposeful movement.
+Our unique prepared environment, or classrooms, are thoughtfully designed with the Montessori principles of beauty, simplicity, and movement in mind.
+Our primary class is housed on the main floor of our building and is an expansive 1400 square foot, sun-drenched classroom which allows for peaceful learning and exploration through purposeful movement.
+Our Toddler classroom which is housed on the ground floor of the building is a cozy 700 square foot classroom, with natural light, a child sized kitchen, and the school’s indoor gym right next door.
 When possible, our materials are sustainable and locally sourced.
-Our classroom is complete with the self-didactic materials that are so unique and universal to every authentic Montessori classroom around the world.
+Our classrooms are complete with the self-didactic materials that are so unique and universal to every authentic Montessori classroom around the world.

 Each year, our teachers carefully design the prepared environment to meet the needs and interests of each individual child, and classroom collective that we serve.
-As such, with inclusivity and diversity in mind, our classroom is not a static “one size fits all space”, but rather a dynamic organism that evolves with the ever changing seasons, individuals, and cultures that make up our classroom collective.
+As such, with inclusivity and diversity in mind, our classrooms are not static “one size fits all spaces”, but rather dynamic organisms that evolves with the ever changing seasons, individuals, and cultures that make up our classroom collectives.

-The Philly Montessori classroom extends beyond the indoors to a beautiful urban garden; wherein, children are invited to care for our city garden, explore their senses through art and natural sensory play, or simply relax and enjoy a delicious snack outdoors!
+The Primary Philly Montessori classroom extends beyond the indoors to a beautiful urban garden; wherein, children are invited to care for our city garden, explore their senses through art and natural sensory play, or simply relax and enjoy a delicious snack outdoors!
 On rainy or cold days when we are not able to visit the nearby park, or go on an outdoor excursion, our students enjoy free gross motor play in an indoor gym complete with climbing structures, riding toys, and imaginative play.